SwiftyProgrammer690/SwiftyProgrammer690/README.md

 ## About Me

 Hi!
 I'm a student and robotics engineer passionate about technology and innovation.
+Most of the projects on this account are from years ago...

 **Top Skills:**
 React.js, C++, Python, MongoDB, SQL, Computer Science